• Default font size

 A:

-No. Since you do not maintain any reportable account, you are not required to register an AEOI Account.
-Certainly, you may still actively register an AEOI account.
+No. If you do not maintain any reportable account, you are not required to register an AEOI Account.
+Certainly, you may still actively register an AEOI Account.

 Please note that you are required to register an AEOI Account and give a notice to the Commissioner via the AEOI Portal within 3 months if you commence to maintain a reportable account.